 Both camps always say they’re better.

-In this article, we’ll touch on the differences between the 2 insurance plans.
+In this article, we’ll touch on the differences between the 2 popular insurance plans.

-At the end, you’ll gain a better understanding to help you in deciding.
+At the end, you’ll gain a better understanding to help in your decision.

 What is Life Insurance?

 Amongst the different types of insurance available, life insurance remains as one of the core elements in a healthy financial portfolio.